-6 Steps to Refinancing an Auto Loan: Refinance Car Loan Rates
+Refinancing a Car Calculator: 6 Steps to Refinance an Auto Loan

-Refinancing a car to a lower interest rate can save you considerable amount of money as it lowers your monthly payments.
-It is not much difficult to refinance a car, but remember that most of the lenders don’t refinance their auto loans and you need to approach different lender.
+Refinancing a Car Calculator: Refinancing a car to a lower interest rate can save you a considerable amount of money as it lowers your monthly payments.
+It is not much difficult to refinance a car, but remember that most lenders don’t refinance their auto loans and you need to approach different lenders.

-- If your credit score has been improved, you can get loan at lower interest rate and you can consider refinancing for your car loan.
-It can save you few hundred dollars over the time span of loan.
+- If your credit score has been improved, you can get a loan at a lower interest rate and you can consider refinancing your car loan.
+It can save you a few hundred dollars over the time span of the loan.

-- There are several ways to improve your credit score that includes paying off your outstanding debts, lower debit to credit ratio, you are rewarded for seniority etc.
+- There are several ways to improve your credit score that including paying off your outstanding debts, lower debit credit ratio, you are rewarded for seniority, etc.

-- Interest rate varies with changing economic scenario and it might happen that interest rates have been reduced significantly in comparison to the time you had got your loan sanctioned.
+- The interest rate varies with changing economic scenarios and it might happen that interest rates have been reduced significantly in comparison to the time you had got your loan sanctioned.

-- Usually car financing through dealership is offered at higher interest rate; if you have financed your car through a dealership, you can look for some other sources which offer loan at lower rate.
+- Usually, car financing through dealerships is offered at a higher interest rate; if you have financed your car through a dealership, you can look for some other sources which offer loans at a lower rate.

 You need to provide certain documents when you apply for refinancing.